 The Economic Impact of Severe Weather Events

 As global temperatures continue to rise, extreme weather events are happening more often, causing greater destruction and resulting in greater costs.
 A study from U.K. charity Christian Aid found that the 10 most destructive weather events in 2021 cost a combined $170 billion in damages.

 South Asian countries such as Sri Lanka, India, Pakistan and Bangladesh have greater exposure to floods, water shortages, wildfires and storms.
 A report from S&P Global estimates that South Asia may lose 10% to 18% of its GDP due to extreme weather events—10 times more than Europe.
 Countries in Central Asia, the Middle East and Africa also face a similar threat, according to the report.

 Reinsurance company Swiss Re estimates that economic losses that come as a result of climate change will grow over time.
 Specifically, it identifies two phases of economic change.
 In the first phase, GDP growth continues as it has done in the past.
 In this phase, emerging economies will continue to grow alongside more developed ones.

-However, as temperatures continue to rise, economic impacts will become more noticeable, especially in regions that are more vulnerable to the physical risks posed by climate change.
-Swiss Re assesses that the second phase of economic change—GDP slowdown—would start around 2050 and would become more profound toward the latter half of the century.
+However, as temperatures continue to rise, economic impacts will become more noticeable, especially in regions that are more susceptible to the physical risks posed by climate change.
+Swiss Re assesses that the second phase of economic change—GDP slowdown—would start around 2050 and would increase toward the latter half of the century.

 How Severe Weather is Impacting Businesses